heiner/dylaniki/Blood_on_the_Tracks.md

 Wind”, these are generally to the better.

 But single songs is one thing – an album is another.
 And this is the real reason why the re-designed album was a good idea.
-Let’s compare
+Let's compare
-them: On the one hand you have an album that starts with the cross-continental tour (de force) of the never-surpassed masterpiece “Tangled up in Blue”, coast to coast, north to south, performed with the same restless, unhesitant intensity that the lyrics reveal – revolution in the air, indeed; continues with the sleepy drama of “Simple Twist” and the bitter-sweet tenderness of “You’re a Big Girl Now” (which one of these two is Dylan’s best song?), the rage of “Idiot Wind”, seemingly mellowed by the lyricism of “You’re Gonna Make Me Lonesome” (“seemingly” because the lyricism of the lazy river and the crimson hair can only heighten the pain brought about by the inevitable loss of all this – this must be the best song of the album); then exquisite blues;
+them: On the one hand you have an album that starts with the cross-continental tour (de force) of the never-surpassed masterpiece “Tangled up in Blue”, coast to coast, north to south, performed with the same restless, unhesitant intensity that the lyrics reveal – revolution in the air, indeed; continues with the sleepy drama of “Simple Twist” and the bitter-sweet tenderness of “You're a Big Girl Now” (which one of these two is Dylan's best song?), the rage of “Idiot Wind”, seemingly mellowed by the lyricism of “You're Gonna Make Me Lonesome” (“seemingly” because the lyricism of the lazy river and the crimson hair can only heighten the pain brought about by the inevitable loss of all this – this must be the best song of the album); then exquisite blues;